dmsi-ods/Logistic-Regression-and-RMSprop-with-your-own-hands/README.md

-# Data Visualization
+# Logistic-Regression-and-RMSprop-with-your-own-hands
 ## Description
-Inspired with the assignment from MIPT machine learning course.

-Data visualization is the first step in solving virtually any data analysis task, in particular, when participating in a competition.
-Visualization helps to decide which data preprocessing should be carried out, which methods are best, and which features to add.
-In this notebook, we will work with this [kaggle-competition](https://www.kaggle.com/c/prudential-life-insurance-assessment), which ended in the winter of 2016.

-__Competition task:__ using person characteristics and his application for medical insurance to predict the degree of risk of this insurance.
+With this notebook we will implement a linear classifier and train it using stochastic gradient descent modifications and numpy.

 __What are we going to do:__
-* view data;
+* view synthetic data;
-* try some data visualization methods;
-* analyze graphs and try to draw conclusions that are useful for the next stages of solving the problem.
+* make the logistic regression model and some stochastic gradient descent modifications from scratch;
+* analyze results of using different modifications.

 ## Description of folders
-* **data**: contains data from competition
+* **data**: contains synthetic data
 * **model**: contains notebook with analysis
+* **images**: contains some useful images